CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments: Results

-{In addition, Fig.~\ref{fig:bsg_m1m2_minpi21} shows the same parameter space as Fig.~\ref{fig:bsg_m1m2_minpi4} with a different value $\theta = - \pi/2.1$.
-Here, the non-zero phase instead has reduced the surviving parameter space, which can be seen from comparing the left panel to the right one.
-Thus, it is clear that $\delta$ would play an essential role in the relative dynamics of the two charged Higgs bosons in the 3HDM.}
+In addition, Fig.~\ref{fig:bsg_m1m2_minpi21} shows the same parameter space as Fig.~\ref{fig:bsg_m1m2_minpi4} with a different value $\theta = - \pi/2.1$.
+Here, the non-zero phase has changed the surviving parameter space, and more solutions have occurred for charged Higgs lighter than 400 GeV, which can be seen from comparing the left panel to the right one.
+Thus, it is clear that $\delta$ would play an essential role in the relative dynamics of the two charged Higgs bosons in the 3HDM.